JVT038/MetaTube/README.md

 - [X] Add a function to allow users to download the song onto their device
 - [ ] Add in-built file explorer, making manual paths optional
 - [ ] Add some nice animations
+- [ ] Add a cancel download button when the video is being downloaded
+- [ ] Add button in settings to download the entire SQlite3 Database
+- [ ] Add button in settings to download all the downloaded content
 - [X] Add ability to manually set video width & height, if a video type has been selected
+- [X] Build a logger
+- [ ] Give the user the option which level of logs to show / log and whether to save the logs to a file
 - [ ] Catch and show errors properly
 - [ ] Support looking for YouTube videos and downloading them
 - [ ] Support querying the Musicbrainz database and matching YouTube videos with them